Jonathan-Welham/Full-Stack-Website-Front-End-Back-End-/README.md

 # Description:
-For the final project of CST 336 (Internet Programming) our team created a full stack website.
+For the final project of CST 336 (Internet Programming) our team created a flight reservation website.
 We implemented full front-end design as well as back-end database management system.
 Users can create an account, login/logout, book a flight, as well as search and plan flights and lastly, check the weather.

 # Elapsed Time
 Project Start: 4/6/20